Explore the East Cape Guide | New Zealand

 Keen bikers ride the whole Rere Falls Trail in one or two days.
 Some link in Motu Trails and ride from coast to coast, Ōpōtiki to Gisborne, or vice-versa.
 Others prefer cruising the flatlands between Gisborne and Eastwoodhill, the National Arboretum of New Zealand.

-Talk to Gisborne i-SITE to know more about these and other rides, or visit
+Talk to Gisborne i-SITE to know more about these and other rides and to get brochures with maps or visit www.motutrails.co.nz

 Picture